By IndraStra Global Editorial Team 2014 Chumar Incident was just a teaser, The future incursions in this particular region wil...

 area being an "unpopulated and desolate wasteland", it is strategically

-important to China because of the presence of a highway that connects Pakistan
+important to China because of the highway connecting Pakistan

 to Tibet and Xinjiang.